 SHARE THIS ARTICLE WITH YOUR ASSISTANT

-Pssssst… are you an advisor reading this article?
+Pssssst… are you an attorney, CPA or other business owner/professional reading this article?
 If so, that’s fine.
-While this article is written for staff members, many professionals would benefit from it as well.
+While this article is written for staff members, but many professionals would benefit from it as well.
 But be sure to pass along this article to your assistant.
-Click here to forward this article over to your assistant so that he or she can read it and benefit from it, too.
 Also, you may wish to encourage your assistant to sign up to receive our monthly newsletter directly so that they can get these helpful tips and articles each month, too.
 To sign up your assistant to receive our e-mails, click here.

 ABOUT THE AUTHOR